JimvandeVen/project-2-1819/README.md

 ## Optimizations
 I made a top 5 of different optimizations that are either huge gains or really easy to implement (or both).

-1. Compression - The website already uses compression in the form of GZIP.
+1. **Compression** - The website already uses compression in the form of GZIP.
 But there is a better optimised way to do it with Brotli.
 Really easy to implement.
-2. Font swapping - Showing fallback fonts until custom font is loaded.
+2. **Font swapping** - Showing fallback fonts until custom font is loaded.
 Really easy to implement.
-3. Jpeg -> Webp - Web friendly format for images.
+3. **Jpeg -> Webp** - Web friendly format for images.
 Makes them much, much smaller.
 Might take some time to implement.
-4. Keyboard only - Make sure to use
+4. **Keyboard only** - Make sure to use focus css so people who can't use their mouse can navigate the pages.
-5. Caching policy for resources
+5. **Caching policy** -  Cache the resources so the repeat view loads faster.

 ### Compression